emscripten-core/emscripten/docs/packaging.md

 This document is designed to aid in packaging emscripten.
 For example within linux distributions, or other downstream SDKs.

-Firstly, we provide and install script in `tools/install.py`.
+Firstly, we provide an install script in `tools/install.py`.
 This allows just the end-user parts of emscripten to be installed.
 For example this avoids including the `tests/third_party` directory which is of that biggest parts of the source tree.